Normally the Sonoff switches don’t support MQTT but you can buy flashed devices that run the Tasmota firmware that does.

 You should note that setting a group topic causes the switch to restart as it needs to subscribe to the new topic.

-Controlling Using Python Demo Script
+Controlling using MQTT with a Python Demo Script

 If you use python I have written a short demo script that you might find useful.
 You can download it below